metafates/mangal/README.md

-  cleanup     Remove cached and temp files completion  Generate the autocompletion script for the specified shell help        Help about any command update      Update Mangal version     Show version
+  cleanup     Remove cached and temp files completion  Generate the autocompletion script for the specified shell help        Help about any command init        Create default config at default path update      Update Mangal version     Show version where       Show path where config is located

 Flags:
   -c, --config string   use config from path